kingdave4/My-Portfolio/content/Projects/ncaa-game-highlights.md

 ### 📬 Contact

-Feel free to reach out via [GitHub](https://github.com/kingdave4) if you have questions or suggestions!
+For questions, feedback, or opportunities, feel free to [connect on LinkedIn](https://www.linkedin.com/in/david-mboli-idie-38b974209/) or drop me a message through the contact form.

 ---